-This site doesn’t officially have a name; for convenience I’ve called it “Bulgandry 2”, as it’s another significant and complex engraving site located not too far from the signposted Bulgandry Aboriginal Site.
-It was described effusively by W.D.
+This site doesn’t officially have a name; for convenience I’ve called it “Bulgandry 2”, as it’s another significant and complex engraving site located not far from the signposted Bulgandry Aboriginal Site.
+The site has many overlapping figures on a relatively small rock platform, with a deep waterhole in the middle, and was described effusively by W.D.
 Campbell: “The whole group is particularly well drawn, and presents one of the best samples of this native art that the Writer has met with”.
-On the way to the main site is a whale on a large outcrop.

 As well as overlapping each other, many of the figures traverse a large whale which is at the centre of the site: “The central one [section] has a whale twenty-five feet long, and a large sunfish with nearly sixteen feet spread of fins.
 Within this figure a circle is cut, and around the northern and western sides of these principal figures are grouped “intricate rows of men and women, life size, with waddies, boomerangs, spears, and nulla-nullas” (Campbell).

 At the eastern end of the rock platform is a long and quite unusual engraving which is crossed by many pecked dotted lines.
 It was described by Campbell as “a large curious-looking figure fifteen feet long, which has the appearance of a caterpillar or grub”.

 The caterpillar or grub has 36 “bars” crossing the figure.

 A kangaroo or wallaby intersects this grub-like figure.

 Just in front of the wallaby/kangaroo is what look like a turtle, which was described as a “radiate oval figure”.